nuvla/deployment-k8s/prod/README.md

 Also, this repository contains instructions on how to deploy Elasticsearch, Zookeeper, Kafka, and use their endpoints as parameters for deployment of Nuvla service.

-It's possible to use already existing deployments on Elasticsearch, Zookeeper, and Kafka.
+It's possible to use already existing deployments of Elasticsearch, Zookeeper, and Kafka.
 If all or some of the listed services are already available on your infrastructure, only step 4. from the list below is required to be run.
-Otherwise, flow the steps is listed below:
+Otherwise, flow of the steps is listed below:

 1. deploy Elasticsearch following instructions in [01-elasticsearch](01-elasticsearch) folder
 2. deploy Zookeeper following instructions in [02-zookeeper](02-zookeeper) folder